kevinprinsloo/Semantic_Dissimilarity_Project/README.md

 Dataset Dryad: https://datadryad.org/stash/landing/show?big=showme&id=doi%3A10.5061%2Fdryad.070jc<br/>
 <br/>
 ### Peripheral Notes
-So contrary to what the dryad read me file says the following subjects<br/> (as indexed by their number on dryad) listened to twenty and journey<br/>
+So contrary to what the dryad readme file says the following subjects<br/> (as indexed by their number on dryad) listened to twenty and journey<br/>

 twenty = 3     6     7     8     9    10    13    15    17    18    19    21    24    25    27    31    32<br/>